LabVIEW-Community-CI-CD/open-source/Documentation/certifications/Streamlining-Open-Source-Contributions-and-Exam-Adjudication.md

 ### 8.3 Community CLA Involvement

 - **Role of Community CLAs**:
-  - Engage **Community CLA** members (advanced certified LabVIEW developers) who are not NI employees and not the test takers themselves.
+  - Engage **Community CLA** members who are not NI employees and not the test takers themselves.
   - These CLAs serve as **impartial exam reviewers** to settle borderline cases or disputes.
 - **Benefits**:
   - **Reduced Load on NI**: NI staff handle fewer escalations, focusing on the most complex or contested submissions.